Fire crews tackle blaze on marshland on the Wirral

 Firefighters are tackling a suspected deliberately started blaze on marshland on the Wirral.

-Fire engines were scrambled to the scene at the area in Parkgate, near Neston, at around 6.20pm on Saturday.
+Fire engines were scrambled to the scene where around 500 square metres of marsh were in flames at Parkgate, near Neston, at around 6.20pm on Saturday.

-Cheshire Fire and Rescue Service said firefighters are dealing with two areas of fire and are using beaters and hoses in an attempt to extinguish the flames.
+Cheshire Fire and Rescue Service said six fire engines are on site, with firefighters battling two areas of fire with beaters and hoses.

 Meanwhile, a fire break has been set up to protect nearby properties.